hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 ## Transitions

 :::info
-This feature is introduced starting from NEW_VIXXY_VERSION.
+This feature is introduced starting from 21st of May 2026.
 :::

 You can choose to introduce a transition duration before your toggle turns completely ON and OFF.